Eddison Zvobgo

-Eddison Jonasi Mudadirwa Zvobgo (2 October 1935 – 22 August 2004) was a founder of Zimbabwe's ruling party, ZANU–PF, the Patriotic Front's spokesman at the Lancaster House in late 1979, a Harvard-trained lawyer, a hotelier and a poet.
+Eddison Jonasi Mudadirwa Zvobgo (2 October 1935 – 22 August 2004) was a revolutionary Zimbabwean politician and the founder of Zimbabwe's ruling party, ZANU–PF.
+He was the ZANU-PF's spokesman at the Lancaster House in late 1979, a Harvard-educated lawyer, a poet, a guerrilla war strategist, a freedom fighter, a war veteran, a hotelier, and a national hero.

 His name is often misspelled by the media, either as "Edson" instead of Eddison or "Zvogbo" instead of Zvobgo.

-Zvobgo was born in then Southern Rhodesia in 1935, near Fort Victoria (now Masvingo), where his father was a minister in the Dutch Reformed Church.
+Zvobgo was born in dire poverty in then Southern Rhodesia in 1935, near Fort Victoria (now Masvingo), where his father was a minister in the Dutch Reformed Church.
 He comes from the Karanga subgroup of the Shona people.
 In 1960, Zvobgo won a scholarship to Tufts University in Boston, Massachusetts aged 25.
 After taking a bachelor's degree there in 1964, he returned home to be arrested and detained for political activism against white rule in Rhodesia, along with Robert Mugabe and Joshua Nkomo.

 He was freed in 1971, and he spent a period in exile in Canada.
 He then studied law at Harvard University and International Relations at The Fletcher School of Law and Diplomacy, followed by a position as associate professor of criminal law at Lewis University College of Law in Illinois.

 Zvobgo played a key role in international negotiations at Lancaster House that ended the bitter Rhodesian Bush War and led to British-sponsored all-race elections ahead of Zimbabwe's independence in 1980.
 He was the Zanu-PF spokesman, and impressed many in the international press with his quick repartee and astute analysis of the negotiations.
 In the 1980 elections, he won a seat in Parliament for Masvingo, which he continued to hold until his death.